 When you want answers, chances are you’re going to look online.
-According to a recent study from the Pew Research Center, 72% of Internet users say they looked online for health information within the past year.
-People impacted by sexual violence also turn to online resources for support.
+According to a recent study from the Pew Research Center, 72 percent of Internet users say they looked online for health information within the past year.
+People affected by sexual violence also turn to online resources for support.
 Whether you are looking for help for yourself or someone you care about, there are two important safety elements to consider: privacy and security.

 Privacy: use private browsing, delete activity, or use another device

 Your browser downloads and stores a record of the webpages you visit on your computer or device.
 This is called a web history, also known as a browser cache.
 There are times when you may want conceal your activity online for safety reasons.
 There are a few ways to accomplish this:

 - Use private browsing.
 Most browsers have a privacy mode that allows you to visit websites without storing any record of your activity on your computer or device.
 Learn more about private browsing:

 - Firefox: Private Browsing

 - Internet Explorer: InPrivate Browsing